 Arizona is beautiful, often breathtakingly so.
-From the Sonoran Desert in the south to red rock country near Sedona and the Grand Canyon in the north, the state features a staggering diversity of landscapes, perfect for day trips and adventures
+From the Sonoran Desert in the south to red rock country near Sedona and the Grand Canyon in the north, the state features a staggering diversity of landscapes, with a wonderful assortment of hikes that are perfect for day trips and adventures.

 I’m Mitch Stevens, founder and lead guide for Southwest Discoveries, a hiking and adventure company based in Tucson.
 Born and raised in New York City, I came to discover the great outdoors in Arizona and fell in love with the varied, unique terrains.
 Some of my favorite places to explore are the three wondrous and secluded hikes below; I encourage you to check them out should you find yourself in the southwest.